Plastic and Reconstructive Surgery

 Research areas

-Free tissue transfer is a relatively new technique that has revolutionized the field of reconstructive surgery over the past three decades.
-During the 1970s, reconstructive surgeons started to use the microscope to perform anastomosis of small vessels (±1mm).
-Tissue, based on these small vessels, could be transposed from a distant part of the body (donor site) to the location where reconstruction was needed and the vessels anastomosed to a recipient artery and vein.
-In 1989 a new area of free flap surgery was initiated with the introduction of flaps based on perforator vessels.
+Free tissue transfer is a technique which has revolutionized the field of reconstructive surgery over the past four decades.
+Tissueflaps, based on small vascular vessels (±1mm), can be transposed from a distant part of the body (donor site) to a location where reconstruction is needed and the vessels can be anastomosed to the recipient artery and vein.
+A new area of free flap surgery was initiated with the introduction of flaps based on perforator vessels.
 This technique improved reconstruction by reducing donor site morbidity and by allowing new alternative flap designs.
-There is still a constant need for optimising the reconstruction techniques to give the best possible result with minimal disadvantages at the donor site.
-Another new area in almost all surgical fields is the introduction of regenerative medicine.
-With this method, new cells and tissue structures can be cultured to reconstruct various types of defects.
-Our research group has focused on teh following areas:
+There is a constant need for optimising the reconstruction techniques to give the best possible result with minimal disadvantages at the donor site.

 1. Microcirculation, wound healing and microsurgery